Resellers/wp-turnkey-theme/readme.md

 Turnkey is a child theme of Primer:

-Primer, Copyright 2018 GoDaddy Operating Company, LLC.
+Primer WordPress theme, Copyright 2017 GoDaddy Operating Company, LLC.
-License: GPL-2.0
+Primer is distributed under the terms of the GNU GPL.
 Source: https://github.com/godaddy/wp-primer-theme

 ## Changelog ##
+### 1.2.1 ###
+* Fix social media menu in the footer

 ### 1.2.0 ###
 * Update: Replace icons to match standard storefront
 * Update: Change screen size breakpoints to match standard storefront